General Information:

 Instructions for Completing Schedules:

+Please download the Form of List Assets Workbook (Spreadsheet File) and complete along with this electronic form.
+You will be prompted to attach the completed workbook Spreadsheet File at the final step of this form.
+This attachment is required in order to complete this submission.
 List all items of taxable personal property owned or held on January 1 in the appropriate schedules that follow, including items in your physical possession on that date under a lease, consignment, license, mortgage, pledge or other arrangement.
 You must also list all real property owned in the city or town on January 1.
 For your return to be considered complete, all information specified in the schedules except the “Estimated Market Value” must be provided and all copies of leases, consignments, etc., for any property in your possession under such arrangements must be attached.
 Construction work in progress (CWIP) and property no longer in service but not yet removed is taxable and must be listed separately as such, as shown in the tables.
 The board of assessors may require that this list be filed electronically.

 A. POLES, UNDERGROUND CONDUITS, WIRES AND PIPES.